Gabrielmastrangelo/landing-page/README.md

 # Landing Page Project

-This repository contains the implementation of a landing page designed using HTML and CSS, based on the provided design specifications.
+This repository contains a project I completed as part of The Odin Project, and it contains the implementation of a landing page designed using HTML and CSS, based on the provided design specifications.

 ## Project Overview

 The project aims to replicate the design outlined in the `01-fullDesign.png` and `02-colorsFonts.png` files.
-The landing page showcases a marine company, "Nautical Insights," highlighting its services and expertise in marine logistics.
+The landing page showcases a ficticious marine company, "Nautical Insights," highlighting its services and expertise in marine logistics.

 ## Features